dont45/NothingBox/README.md

 MY build will include eight toggle switches which the 'user' can toggle on, along with a robotic finger which will turn them off in the exact order in which they were turned on.

+Examole of someone else's box can be seen in action here.
+My only plagerism is watching this video.
+The design and firmware are all of my own creation.